challet/MooPlay/README.md

 =======

-MooPlay give some tools on top of an html5 video markup.
+MooPlay gives some tools on top of an html5 video markup.
 You can build your own player with :

 * a play / pause control
 * buttons to move inside the video (rewind and fast forward)
-* a play progress bar
+* an interactive play progress slider
 * a load progress bar
 * subtitles loaded through an ajax request and synchronized with the video ( only .srt format support for now )